-If you are unable to attend for the full duration there is an opportunity to join the wider group for two weeks of the programme (either block one or block two).
-Please contact us to find out more.
+If you are unable to attend for the full summer school you have the opportunity to join the wider group for two weeks of the programme:

-To get an idea of what the programme includes you can download a copy of the draft LISS schedule.
-A final schedule will be sent to registered participants before the start of the summer school.
-You can also read about previous students' experiences.
+To get an idea of what the programme includes you can read about previous students' experiences.

 You will choose two modules from a diverse range of subject areas, and earn up to 20 University of Leeds credits (equivalent to six US credits or 10 ECTS).

 Through experiential learning and field trips, you will spend lots of time outside of the classroom.
 You will enjoy hands-on learning that will give you insights into British culture, history and society.
 Each module includes at least one field trip to support what you have learned in the classroom.
 Destinations include Castle Howard in York, the Brontë Parsonage in Haworth and the cities of Manchester and Liverpool.
 Download our excursions, trips and socials guide.

 The summer school has a busy social programme to help you make the most of your time in Leeds as well as further afield.
 All of the social activities listed below are included in the four week programme fee:

 - four full-day excursions, for example York, Newcastle, the Yorkshire Dales and Whitby